 MOVING TO A FOREIGN COUNTRY

-I spent the first couple weeks learning how to read and write in Hangul, dealing with extreme culture shock, getting lost daily, and being completely outside of my comfort zone.
-At first it was overwhelming.
-But after awhile it became profoundly liberating.
-There is a childlike wonder that you regain after having brand new experiences everyday.
+I spent the first couple of weeks learning how to read and write in Hangul, dealing with extreme culture shock, getting lost daily, and being completely outside of my comfort zone.

 FALLING INTO PLACE